flpsan/plani-wiki/README.md

 - Done!
 SPA should be listening at localhost:8080 and the REST api at localhost:9090.
 - Test REST API with `npm test`.

-Yet to do:

-- Unit testing
-- Test a not valid Markdown

 Technologies and APIs used:

 - Node.js to provide full back-end funcionality